MichaelOdumosu57/SocialMediaApp/JudimaApp/testing/TESTS.md

 ## Social Acct
 * test that I can navigate there from the menu and there are 10 buttons
 * make sure the user is signed in before continuing
+    * (optional) test that the user is signed in when they click an account button

 ### Facebook

 * test that if I try to login to the FB accout with a social account I am sent to the acct login page
     * optional, check if state is restored